 We care about our school and environment and keep it clean and tidy - we respect the Schools, ours and other people's property.
 Everyone has a right to an attractive and well-cared for environment.
+Saint Rafaela says:

 "The works most pleasing to God are those he alone sees."